 The Federal Government, federal states and municipalities specified general requirements for Germany's government cloud and its standards in Germany's government cloud strategy.
-The basic principles outlined below, which apply to the target architecture and its subsequent implementation, are specified on the basis of these requirements, and the latter will also be taken into account when defining the individual standards (see Chapter 5).
+The basic principles outlined below, which apply to the target architecture and its subsequent implementation, are specified on the basis of these requirements, which will also be taken into account when defining the individual standards (see Chapter 5).

-• Distributed IT operation: The distributed operation of Germany's government cloud will be possible at the data centres operated by the Federal Government, federal states and municipalities.
-It is to be ensured in this connection that services or applications operated within Germany's government cloud by various platform vendors of the Federal Government, federal states and municipalities are able to switch operations between the various platform vendors without significant effort, in keeping with the principle of multi-cloud capability.
-Although it is envisaged that this decentralised, federal cloud infrastructure will be provided and operated by the public administration and its IT service providers, this will not exclude the participation of cloud service vendors outside the administration, and the integration of cloud services is supported in principle provided that they meet the standards for Germany's government cloud.31 Specifications are yet to be adopted regarding application of the government cloud standards to cloud service vendors outside the administration (e.g. hyperscalers) and their services (see Chapter 4.2).
-It is envisaged that cloud environments that already exist at
+Distributed IT operation: The distributed operation of Germany's government cloud will be possible at the data centres operated by the Federal Government, federal states and municipalities.
+It is to be ensured in this connection that services or applications operated within Germany's government cloud by various platform vendors of the Federal Government, federal states and municipalities are able to switch operations between the various platform vendors without significant effort, in keeping with the principle of multicloud capability.
+Although it is envisaged that this decentralised, federal cloud infrastructure will be provided and operated by the public administration and its IT service providers, cloud service providers outside the public administration will also be involved: the integration of external cloud services is supported in principle, provided that they meet the standards for Germany's government cloud.36 Specifications are yet to be adopted regarding application of the government cloud standards to cloud service providers outside the administration (e.g. hyperscalers) and their services (see Chapter 4.2).
+It is envisaged that cloud environments that already exist at Federal Government, federal state and municipality level are primarily to be integrated into the structure of Germany's government cloud.
+The Federal Government, federal state or municipality, or alternatively the service providers of public administration IT responsible for operation, already have the necessary know-how; the establishment of compatibility between the existing cloud environments will enable the optimum use of existing capabilities and the leveraging of synergies.

-31 Integration will only be possible following careful checks on the basis of various criteria (relating to data and information security considerations, for example).
+36 Integration will only be possible following careful checks on the basis of various criteria (relating to data and information security considerations, for example).